Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

 - `[INNER] JOIN`
 - Statement::setFetchSize()

-{{% note %}}
+{{% note "Note"%}}
 When having `SELECT count (*) FROM myClass` JDBC query -- `myClass` sub classes object count are not taken into consideration when processing the query result.
 The `SELECT count (*) FROM myClass WHERE X=Y` and `SELECT (*) from myClass` do take into consideration `myClass` sub classes objects when processing the result.
 Future versions will resolve this inconsistency.
 As a workaround, construct a JDBC query that includes a relevant `WHERE` part.
 {{% /note %}}

 # JDBC Reserved Words

-Here is a list of JDBC reserved keywords, data types, separators and operators:
+This section lists the JDBC reserved keywords, data types, separators and operators.

 ## Keywords